 The Hunchback was always supposed an epic musical along the lines of the other Victor Hugo smash adaptation Les Miserables, complete with ethnic prejudice and persecution, a disillusioned soldier, the ultimate underdog protagonist, a villain struggling with intense moral quandaries, and doomed love on the order of Shakespeare.
 Read Full Review

 From the first goose bump inducing crescendo to the final tear jerking note played, this musical will affect you.
 You’ll then take it home with you, think about it, and it will affect you again.
 It’s that good!
 Read Full Review

 Capital City Theatre is Madison, Wisconsin’s professional regional musical theatre company.
 The mission of Capital City Theatre is to produce professional and engaging live musical theatre performances and educate aspiring and working musical theatre artists through workshops, intensives, and seminars.
 We strive to inspire audiences by connecting them with talented performers from both the Madison area and across the country, creating an experience that keeps audiences entertained, excited and coming back again and again.

 Help us celebrate the success of The 25th Annual Putnam County Spelling Bee!

 “While the laughs are plenty, so are the feels.
-Our heart strings are pulled by the “I Love You Song” exposes more deeply the relationship between Olive and her parents.
+Our heart strings are pulled by the “I Love You Song” that exposes more deeply the relationship between Olive and her parents.
 This is a great production of this show and the venue is astounding.
 Capital City Theatre Company puts on great works.
-Those who were honored enough to see “Lady Day at Emerson’s Bar and Grill”, know exactly what I am talking about, and if you weren’t there for that, be here for this!
+Those who were honored enough to see “Lady Day at Emerson’s Bar and Grill,” know exactly what I am talking about, and if you weren’t there for that, be here for this!
 You will not want to miss the B. This is a fun romp that leaves you wanting more, while nudging you to look closely at your own relationships.”

 — Scott Rawson, Broadway World- Madison